United States Merchant Marine Academy: History

 Between 1874 and 1936, diverse federal legislation supported maritime training through school ships, internships at sea, and other methods.
 A disastrous fire in 1934 aboard the passenger ship SS Morro Castle, in which 134 people died, convinced the U.S. Congress that direct federal involvement in efficient and standardized training was needed.

 Originally – and in cooperation with the State of New York, which donated the land – the U.S. government planned to establish a large-scale Merchant Marine Academy at Fort Schuyler, New York; nothing came of these plans.
 Fort Schuyler would later be used as the grounds for SUNY (State University of New York) Maritime.

 Congress passed the landmark Merchant Marine Act in 1936, and two years later, the U.S. Merchant Marine Cadet Corps was established.
 In that year, the USTS Nantucket (ex-USS Ranger) was transferred from Massachusetts Maritime Academy to Kings Point and renamed the USTS Emory Rice.
 The first training was given at temporary facilities until the academy's permanent site in Kings Point, New York, was acquired in early 1942.
-The Kings Point campus was originally Walter Chrysler's twelve-acre waterfront estate, named "Forker House" (now known as the USMMA's Wiley Hall).
+The Kings Point campus was originally Henri Bendel's, later Walter Chrysler's, twelve-acre waterfront estate constructed c.
+1916.
+It was formally titled "Forker House" (now known as the USMMA's Wiley Hall).
+Also included on the property were numerous other former estates: Sidney H. March's "Claralea," the Thomas Meighan residence, the Joseph Bryan residence, the Bernard D. Cohen residence, and the Walter J. Freeland residence.
+Much of these houses were part of the 20th century Grenwolde development.
 Construction of the academy began immediately, and 15 months later the task was virtually completed.
 The academy was dedicated on 30 September 1943, by President Franklin D. Roosevelt, who noted "the Academy serves the Merchant Marine as West Point serves the Army and Annapolis the Navy."